 I am a Professor of Statistics in the College of Science at Virginia Polytechnic and State University (Virginia Tech).
 Previously I was an Associate Professor of Econometrics and Statistics at the Booth School of Business, and a fellow of the Computation Institute at The University of Chicago.
 My research interests include Bayesian modeling methodology, statistical computing, Monte Carlo inference, nonparametric regression, sequential design, and optimization under uncertainty.

-- In 2017 I will be the Program Chair-Elect for the ASA section on Statistics in Defense and National Security
+- In 2017 I will begin a three-year stint as Treasurer for ISBA serve as the Program Chair-Elect for the ASA section on Statistics in Defense and National Security